 Proof of Theorem 1

 Now it is time to introduce Zorn’s lemma, the most widely used equivalent of the axiom of choice.
-First, we define the following.
+First, let us define the following.

-Note that an inductive set may mean something entirely different depending on the author, so caution is needed.
-A totally ordered subset is also sometimes called a chain.
+Caution is needed because the term inductive set can mean an entirely different concept depending on the author.
+A totally ordered subset is also called a chain.

 Theorem 4 (Zorn’s lemma) Every inductive set has a maximal element.

-Since every well-ordered set is also a totally ordered set, if we can prove the following theorem, the above theorem becomes immediate.
+Since every well-ordered set is also totally ordered, if we can prove the following proposition, the above theorem is immediate.

 Proposition 5 An ordered set \(A\) in which every well-ordered subset is bounded above has a maximal element.